allredmatt/change-task-MA-GS/README.md

 ## Proposed solutions

-For 3.
-Is building a solution best method.
-3rd party options very good (would they work out cheaper).
-Provide training for staff on this.
-Looks like a separate project.
-Build data of improvements from using 3rd party tools to form a picture of how changes have been successful.

-1, 2 and 4.
+For Challenges 1, 2 and 4.
 Develop an app with:
 - Micro transactions and DLC for main games.
 - Could add mini-games into app with paid for content (paid games, free to play for first levels, ads)
 - Store front for above + payment processing